AmirSTORMic/PiFocus/README.md

   * PiCamAcquisition.py: To acquire Z scan data for the focus stabilisation path using the OV camera and the CoreMorrow piezo stage.
   * [GCurFit.py](https://github.com/AmirSTORMic/PiFocus/master/GCurFit.py): To analyse the acquired datasets on the Autofocus system in the advanced lab.

 ## Funding
 Engineering and Physical Sciences Research Council.

+## Issues
+In the event that you come across any difficulties, please don't hesitate to file an issue and make sure to provide a thorough description of the problem.

 ## References:
   1. G. Reinheimer, Anordnung zum selbsttätigen Fokussieren auf in optischen Geräten zu betrachtende Objekte, German Patent No. DE-PS 21 02 922 (1971).